 At birth, wolf pups weigh about one pound and are darkly furred.
 They are deaf, blind, have little or no sense of smell and cannot regulate their own body heat.
 For their safety, wolf pups are born in a den.
-Wolf dens can be in rock caves abandoned by other animals, in the hollowed bases of large trees, or in shallow surface beds.
-More commonly, pregnant female wolves dig dens themselves, often as early as three weeks before the pups are born.
-Wolves prefer their den sites to be located on elevated areas near water.
+Pregnant female wolves usually dig dens themselves, often as early as three weeks before the pups are born.
+They prefer their den sites to be located on elevated areas near water.
 Dens are typically tunnels that extend six to fourteen feet into the earth.
 At the end of the tunnel is an enlarged chamber where the newborn pups are kept.
-The age of the pups when the pack abandons the den is not known; it is thought to be between eight and ten weeks after the pups are born.
+It is believed that the pups are between eight and ten weeks old when the den is abandoned.

 When wolves become adolescents and have reached sexual maturity, many will leave their home territory in order to search for a mate.
 These wolves are called dispersers.
 The long, drawn-out howl of a ‘lone wolf’ will hopefully attract another unattached wolf.
 The two new self-proclaimed alphas find suitable territory to start a family of their own.